 La Genetouze, France

-After I first went to live in East Germany, long before the autumn of the Berlin Wall, I do not forget how the “grey” truth, so tediously iterated in the west, represented my freedom from needless and intrusive marketing.
-I observed it wonderfully refreshing.
-I could suppose my thoughts, daydream and have a look at the arena of architecture, people’s activities and my entire environment untrammeled with the aid of gaudy, in-your-face hoardings and sexually exploitative imagery.
-Of route, there have been the ever-present simplistic political slogans, but they were less evident than business advertising and had little, if any, impact on a skeptical populace.
+After I first went to live in East Germany, long before the autumn of the Berlin Wall, I do not forget how the “grey” truth, so tediously iterated in the West, represented my freedom from needless and intrusive marketing.
+I observed it as wonderfully refreshing.
+I could suppose my thoughts, daydream,m and have a look at the arena of architecture, people’s activities, and my entire environment untrammeled with the aid of gaudy, in-your-face hoardings and sexually exploitative imagery.
+Of course, there have been the ever-present simplistic political slogans, but they were less evident than business advertising and had little if any, impact on a skeptical populace.

-Now it isn’t just hoardings, of a path, but social media technologies that dominate our each day lives and company hobbies plug directly into our brains, growing addictions as pernicious as cocaine or opium.
+Now, it isn’t just hoardings of a path.
+Still, social media technologies that dominate our everyday lives and company hobbies plug directly into our brains, growing addictions as pernicious as cocaine or opium.
 How old-fashioned does the Big Brother idea in Orwell’s Nineteen Eighty-Four appear in comparison?